in-toto/scai-demos/README.md

 We encourage you to gain a basic understanding of the [SCAI specification] before using the scai-generator CLI tools in this repo.

+## Disclaimer

+While the tools in this repo are conformant to the [in-toto Attestation Framework], they do not generate **authenticated** SCAI attestations.
+The example use cases in this repo are only provided for illustrative purposes.

 [in-toto Attestation Framework]: https://github.com/in-toto/attestation/tree/main/spec
 [intro doc]: docs/intro.md
 [usage doc]: docs/usage.md